swift-server/swift-aws-lambda-runtime/Examples/Testing/README.md

 You must pass an event to the Lambda function.
 You can use the `Tests/event.json` file for this purpose.
 The return value is a `APIGatewayV2Response` object in this example.

-Just type `swift run` to run the Lambda function locally, this starts a local HTTP endpoint on localhost:7000.
+Just type `swift run --target TestedLambda` to run the Lambda function locally, this starts a local HTTP endpoint on localhost:7000.

 ```sh
 LOG_LEVEL=trace swift run